 - Overdraft protection withdrawals from a linked checking account

-Should customers go over the six allowable transactions, fees will be incurred (usually around $5 to $10).
+Should a customer go over the six allowable transactions, they will incur fees—usually around $5 to $10.
 The bank can also reclassify the account as a transaction account.
-In other words, the bank can force the account closed and turn it into a checking account instead, possibly costing you interest.
+In other words, the bank can force the account to close and can turn it into a checking account instead, possibly costing you interest.

 Helps account holders save more